"Uncommonly excellent" | "A joy to listen to" | "Fabulous" | "Practical, informative, refreshing"

 "I could listen to her forever."

 Rebecca Leek is an experienced speaker, trainer and strategic leader with expertise in systems thinking, governance, values-led leadership and inclusion.
-She now predominantly works as a speaker, presenter and writer.
-She has worked across a wide range of settings, and is increasingly in demand as a keynote speaker: to inject joy, support positive workplace culture, provide guidance on governance, and bring people together towards a common goal.
+She now predominantly works as a speaker, presenter, musician and writer.
+She has worked across a wide range of settings, and is increasingly in demand as a keynote speaker and workshop lead on a range of areas including governance, workplace systems, well-being and managing change.

 She trained as a musician, a performer, and a teacher.
-She has been a headteacher, chief executive, and trustee, she is a partner in two businesses, her book, The School Ready Governor, was published in November 2024, and she is a regular presenter on Suffolk Sound.
+She has been a headteacher, chief executive, and trustee, she is a partner in two businesses, her book, The School Ready Governor, was published in November 2024, and she presents a popular poetry podcast, The Ditty Bag.

 Rebecca has delivered training - online and in person - on a range of topics such as: finding joy in the workplace, leadership: systems and impact, effective governance, SEND, creating an inclusive behaviour approach, and strategies for improvement (Ofsted!).